 If you have young peonies or want to plant a new one, water them more frequently for the first year.
 This gives the peony a chance to establish itself well.

-Water your peony in the morning whenever possible.
+Also – I like to water peonies in the morning whenever possible.
 This helps the plant retain more moisture during hot afternoons.
 If you water in the afternoon in warm weather, most of the water could evaporate before it reaches the roots.

 Do Peonies Prefer Moist or Dry Soil?